 She has designed and produced creative educational resource packs for schools and libraries.
 This has included a children’s book called Noni the Blacksmith and developed and delivered workshops and family events across the South West.

-Marie has a strong background in archaeology and heritage, skills in business, marketing and innovation and a proven track record of creating and managing successful public events.
+Marie has a strong background in archaeology, heritage and culture, as well as expertise in digital communications and a proven track record of creating and managing successful public events.

 Marie moved to Exeter to work as a Project Archaeologist for the Exeter Archaeological Field Unit.
 She then re-trained in digital communications, working in a commercial environment.
 Through this she developed insight and experience of different business models, gaining first hand experience of the importance of PR and branding.
 She has experience in market research, audience development, sales and the customer journey, and has a breadth of technical knowledge in various digital and customer relationship management platforms.